CASE STUDY/02·OBSCURA · FOSSSHIPPED 2025 · v2.1.0 · MIT

 Open-source release, paid SaaS to follow.

-Public on GitHub.
-Adopted internally by three agency clients within the first month.
-The SaaS version (centralized policies, audit logs, fleet management) is the natural Forge follow-up: same engine, different distribution.
-Obscura proves Forge can ship FOSS that lands.
+Public on GitHub, adopted internally by three agency clients in the first month.
+The SaaS version — central policies, audit logs, fleet management — is the natural Forge follow-up: same engine, different distribution.

 01 · SCOPEWEEK 1